grindsa/acme2certifier/docs/digicert.md

 ## Configuration

-- modify the server configuration (`acme_srv.cfg`) and add the first thre of the below mentioned parameters
+- modify the server configuration (`acme_srv.cfg`) and add the first three of the below mentioned parameters

 ```confag
 [CAhandler]